observing/balancerbattle/README.md

 I had high hopes for Nginx and it did not let me down.
 It had a peak memory of 10MB and it was really fast.
 The first time I tested Nginx, it had a horrible performance.
-Node was even faster in SSL then Nginx, I felt like failure, I genuinely sucked a configuring Nginx.
+Node was even faster in SSL then Nginx, I felt like failure, I genuinely sucked at configuring Nginx.
 But after some quick tips from some friends it was actually a one line change in the config.
 I had the wrong `ciphers` configured.
 After some quick tweaking and a confirmation using `openssl s_client -connect server:ip` it was all good and used `RC4` by default